subhendudash02/pyplanner/README.md

  - Make sure you read [contributing guidelines](https://github.com/subhendudash02/pyagenda/blob/main/CONTRIBUTING.md) first.

- - Follow our [code of conduct]().
+ - Follow our [code of conduct](https://github.com/subhendudash02/pyagenda/blob/main/CODE_OF_CONDUCT.md).
 Violation of any rule will lead to disqualification from Hacktoberfest 2022.

+ - Follow PR template and issue template accordingly before creating any issue/PR.

 <br>